Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 ## Data Structures and Algorithms Sprint

-It is during the Data Structures and Algorithms Sprint that you will learn about data structures and algorithms, which are programming concepts that can be utilized to strengthen the effectiveness and efficiency of your code.
+It is during the Data Structures and Algorithms Sprint that you will start to learn about data structures and algorithms, which are programming concepts that can be utilized to strengthen the effectiveness and efficiency of your code.
+You are not expected to be experts on these topics by the end of the sprint.
 Though not all technical interviews require knowledge of data structures and algorithms, many do, and having knowledge of these concepts can help you stand out as an applicant.

 This sprint will also help you practice study skills, summarizing, teamwork, and presenting.
-You will be split into groups and assigned different topics to study and present.
+You will be split into groups and assigned different topics to study and introduce in a presentation.

 ### Topics